clebertmoura/poke-station/README.md

 # poke-station
-This project is an challenge implementation for a Pokemon Trainer Index.
+This project is a challenge implementation for a Pokemon Trainer Index, demonstrating its architecture solution proposal and tech stack.

 # Solution Architecture Diagram